 The innovative VJ debut of Peter Greenaway did not go unnoticed.
 As “real time image conductor” he finally freed himself from classic cinematographic linearity.
 With his outstanding cinematographic eye and energetic approach Greenaway won the respect of fellow VJs worldwide and hereby set the pace in the toplevel international VJ scene.

 The tremendous succes of this performance made NOTV and Peter Greenaway decide to take the performance to a next level, and bring it to the international audience by starting the official “NOTV Peter Greenaway Tulse Luper VJ World Tour”.
-We brought Peter Greenaway’s unique VJ performance to many places in the world, including Amsterdam, Barcelona, Sevilla, London, Paris, Milan, Rome, Moscow, Rio de Janeiro, Sao Paulo, Brisbane.
+We brought Peter Greenaway’s unique VJ performance to 35 cities all over the world, including Amsterdam, Barcelona, Sevilla, London, Paris, Milan, Rome, Moscow, Rio de Janeiro, Sao Paulo, Brisbane.

 Many projects followed, always with an exciting interaction between visuals and music, including:

 – Jacob ter Veldhuis (a.k.a.
 JacobTV)